-I have a new super power.
-My parents gave it to me for Christmas.
+I have a new favorite recipe: sous vide smoked pork shoulder.
+My parents gave me a gift for Christmas that was a total game-changer.
 It’s a Green Mountain Grill that’s just the perfect size for the little balcony off our kitchen.
 Are you familiar with Green Mountain Grills?
 It’s like a Traeger – a cross between a grill and a smoker.
 The smoker is the part I’m so excited about.

 Okay!
 Back to the super power!
 It’s the power of sous vide + smoke.

 Sous vide, cooking your meat low and slow, results in the most tender, melt in your mouth meat.
 Especially in the case of sous vide pork shoulder.
 It’s also less wasteful and way easier than the low and slow smoke: you don’t need bag on bag of pellets and you don’t have to worry about leaving your smoker alone (another story for another time: we set our first pork shoulder on fire. oops.).

 This sous vide and smoked pork shoulder is meat crack.
 Once you take a bite, you can’t stop grabbing pieces off the plate.
 Truly.

 Let’s talk method.
 I’ve tested this recipe on pork shoulder/butt roasts that are about 7 pounds in weight.
 You can apply this to roasts between 5 and 8 pounds.
 If you go smaller, decrease the sous vide time to 18 hours.
 Bigger, up the sous vide time to ~30 hours.

 Sous vide: 165 degrees F for 24 hours

 Smoke: at least 6 hours at 200 degrees F (until there’s a good bark)

 You can use any good barbecue rub here.
 I’ve been a big fan of Portland local rub Felton and Mary.
 Guys.
 It’s awesome.
 Really give the pork shoulder a good rub down, vacuum seal, and sous vide!